top of page

 211 Information and Assistance

-2-1-1 is a multilingual service that connects people in our community with local organizations that provide critical health and human services, such as nutrition programs, emergency housing assistance, parent resources, health care information, and crisis assistance for mental disorders.
+2-1-1 is a multilingual service that connects people in our community with local organizations providing critical health and human services, such as nutrition programs, emergency housing assistance, parent resources, health care information, and crisis assistance for mental disorders.

 Text your zip code to 898-211